-09 Jun Vice President’s Son, Beau Biden, Dies of Brain Cancer
+13 Nov How President Joe Biden’s Son, Beau Biden, Died of Brain Cancer

-Vice President Joe Biden’s son, Joseph (Beau) Biden III (46), died of a brain tumor on Saturday, May 30th after spending a week at Walter Reed National Military Medical Center in Bethesda, Maryland.
+The US President Joe Biden’s son, Joseph (Beau) Biden III (46), died of a brain tumor on Saturday, May 30th 2015, after spending a week at Walter Reed National Military Medical Center in Bethesda, Maryland.
 He was an Iraq War veteran and a Bronze Star recipient who served as the attorney general of Delaware.

-“Since it was revealed he had brain cancer, it was either a glioblastoma or a lymphoma, or another type of malignant glioma.”
-Regarding the original incident of a stroke, Dr. Fried adds, “As it is unusual for a person in his age range to have a stroke, the question is: was it truly a stroke or a sign of the brain tumor?
+Regarding the original incident of the stroke, Dr. Fried says, “As it is unusual for a person in his age range to have a stroke, the question is: was it truly a stroke or a sign of the brain tumor?
 A stroke-like event indicating a brain tumor is not a rare occurrence.”

 Despite speculation by Dr. Fried and others, it remains unclear exactly what took Beau’s life.
 There is still a question of whether it was a primary brain tumor (one that originates in the brain) or a secondary brain tumor (one that spreads from another part of the body).